Kyle Freeland: 2017: Rookie of the Year consideration

 Freeland made his major league debut with the Rockies on April 7, 2017, against the Los Angeles Dodgers and earned his first MLB win.
 He also had his first major league hit, a single.
 It was the first time in 51 years that a starting pitcher made his MLB debut in his team's home opener in the state where he was born.
 Chuck Dobson last did so for the Kansas City Athletics in 1966.
 Freeland hit his first major league home run on May 21, off Cincinnati Reds pitcher Bronson Arroyo.
 On July 9, Freeland took a no-hitter into the 9th inning against the Chicago White Sox before allowing a one-out a single to Melky Cabrera.
+He pitched five games in relief, the only relief appearances in the first 9 years of his career.
 He finished the season with an 11–11 record and 4.10 ERA in 156 innings, tying for the team lead in wins and hit batsmen with fellow rookie Germán Márquez.
-Both Rockies rookies received Rookie of the Year votes, with Freeland finishing seventh, two spots below Márquez.
+Both Rockies rookies received National League (NL) Rookie of the Year votes, with Freeland finishing seventh, two spots below Márquez.

 2018: Breakout and playoffs

 Freeland had a career year in 2018.
-He broke Ubaldo Jimenez's single season ERA franchise record at 2.84 and ended the year with a 17–7 record in 33 starts.
+He broke Ubaldo Jimenez's single-season Rockies record with a 2.85 ERA and ended the year with a 17–7 record in 33 starts.
 He struggled badly in his first four starts, going 0–3 with a 5.85 ERA, but went 17–4 with a 2.52 ERA the rest of the season.
 Unlike most pitchers, Freeland excelled at the hitter-friendly Coors Field, setting the single-season Rockies record for home ERA at 2.40.
-He pitched 202 1/3 innings in 33 starts, striking out 173 batters against 70 walks and 182 hits and holding opponents to a .240 batting average.
+He pitched 202 1/3 innings, striking out 173 batters against 70 walks and 182 hits and holding opponents to a .240 batting average.
 Additionally, 24 of his 33 starts were quality starts, including 11 consecutive quality starts from August 6 through the end of the season.
 Freeland finished fourth in Cy Young Award voting.

-In his only postseason appearance, Freeland started the 2018 National League Wild Card Game.
+In his only postseason appearance, Freeland started the NL Wild Card Game.
 He pitched 6 2/3 scoreless innings, striking out six while allowing four singles and one walk as the Rockies defeated the Chicago Cubs 2–1 in 13 innings.
-Freeland also became the first Rockies pitcher to have a scoreless start in a postseason game.
+Freeland also became the first Rockies pitcher to have a scoreless postseason start.